tayruxin/tp/docs/UserGuide.md

 [&uarr; Back to Table of Contents](#table-of-contents)

 ---
+<div style="page-break-after: always;"></div><br/>

 # Current Features

 LinkMeIn's features can be categorised into 3 broad categories:

--  [General Features](#general-features): This section equips you with essential tools to navigate LinkMeIn effectively.
+-  [General Features](#general-features): This section equips you with essential tools to **navigate** LinkMeIn effectively.
 Here, you can access help, clear all entries, and gracefully exit LinkMeIn.
-- [Company Management Features](#company-management-features): Dive into section to **engage with individual company entries.** You can easily add, view, edit, delete companies, as well as add your own remarks to companies.
+- [Company Management Features](#company-management-features): Dive into this section to **engage with individual company entries.** You can easily add, view, edit, delete companies, as well as add your own remarks to them.
 - [Company List Features](#company-list-features): This section allows you to **interact with the list of companies,** thereby unlocking LinkMeIn's full potential.
 Explore options to find, list, filter and sort companies, managing all companies with ease.

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes:**<br>
-* Extraneous parameters for commands that do not take in parameters (such as help, list, exit and clear) will be ignored. e.g. if the command specifies help 123, it will be interpreted as help.
+* For commands that do not take in any parameters (such as help, list, exit and clear), anything typed after the command word will be ignored.
+For example, if you type `help 123`, `123` will be ignored, and the command will just be interpreted as `help`.
-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines!
+It could result in an invalid input.
 </div>

 ## General Features
-In this section, you'll find essential tools that empower you to navigate LinkMeIn with ease.
-Learn how to access help, clear all entries, and gracefully exit the application, ensuring a seamless user experience.

-### Clear All Companies: `clear`
+### Clearing All Companies: `clear`

 _You've just completed an internship cycle and are preparing for the next one!
 Want to keep your list of companies clutter-free?
 Just use the `clear` command to clear all the existing companies in LinkMeIn at once._